- log in

 - Most data governance maturity models are modeled on the very well known CMMI.
 That means that they are similar at least in terms of structure/levels.
 So the debate between the advantages of one vs another is limited to its level of detail.

 But as firms move into the data economy – with what this means for their sourcing, analyzing and leveraging data, I think that today’s maturity models for data governance are becoming less relevant – and even an impediment:

 - Maturity models are useful for very stable and well known capability domains.
-But with Big Data, Cloud, BI self-service, extended enterprises, Personal Information Management, Open Data to cite a few big changes, data governance will evolve drastically to a more business oriented governance reflecting a new set of business decisions.
+But with big data, cloud, BI self-service, extended enterprises, personal information management, and open data, to cite a few big changes, data governance will evolve drastically to a more business oriented governance reflecting a new set of business decisions.

 - While adopting these different initiatives or technologies the data governance maturity level of enterprises will unavoidably decrease.
 Getting next maturity level was often the only justification for investments.
 How then to justify to the business that the maturity level is drastically decreasing?

 In the data economy, there is not a single data governance framework which works for all firms.
 Each will be different and highly tailored to the (data) business model.
 As data governance advisors, we should recommend our customers start now to learn a different approach: derive data governance objectives from business and IT objectives, and use that to drive governance structures, processes, and criteria.
 This brings coherency between objectives, organization design and data governance architecture.